 The disclosure of information to clients required under section 13.10 is intended to help clients make an informed decision about the referral arrangement and to assess any conflicts of interest.
-The disclosure shouldmust be provided to clients before or at the time the referred services are provided.
+The disclosure must be provided to clients before or at the time the referred services are provided.
 A registered firm, and any registered individuals who are directly participating in the referral arrangement, should take reasonable steps to ensure that clients understand:

-- with which entity they are dealing with - what they can expect that entity to provide to them - the registrant's key responsibilities to them - the limitations of the registrant's registration category - any relevant terms and conditions imposed on the registrant's registration - the extent of the referrer's financial interest in the referral arrangement, and - the nature of any potentialexisting or actualreasonably foreseeable conflict of interest that may arise from the referral arrangement
+- with which entity they are dealing - what they can expect that entity to provide to them - the registrant's key responsibilities to them - the limitations of the registrant's registration category

+- any relevant terms and conditions imposed on the registrant's registration - the extent of the referrer's financial interest in the referral arrangement, and - the nature of any existing or reasonably foreseeable conflict of interest that may arise from the referral arrangement

-Division 4 LoansBorrowing and marginlending
+Division 4 Borrowing and lending